3.2. Base Configuration

 uuid

-New in version 1.3.
+Added in version 1.3.

-Unique identifier for this CouchDB server instance.
+Unique identifier for this CouchDB cluster.

 [couchdb]